-Injunctive relief.
+Injunctive Relief.
 The Supplier acknowledges that breach of any provisions of this Article may cause irreparable harm to CIMGC or to any third-party to whom CIMGC owes a duty of confidence, and that the injury to CIMGC or to any third-party may be difficult to calculate and inadequately compensable in damages.
 The Supplier agrees that CIMGC is entitled to obtain injunctive relief (without proving any damage sustained by it or by any third-party) or any other remedy against any actual or potential breach of the provisions of this Article.